XuzhouHuang/azure-quickstart-templates/20170801Homework/README.md

 ## Tips
-1. If running under PowerShell you may update the **azuredeploy.parameters** file with the **allowedValues** for the subnet name of the Primary NIC and Secondary NIC for a nice dropdown list.
-2. Customize parameters in **azuredeploy.parameters** as you see appropriate, at the very least the **adminPassword**.
+1. Customize **parameters** as you see appropriate including VMname, userName and userPassword.

 Feel free to post qeustions and enjoy!